-We first heard of the Yellow Pepper #2 from comedian Eric Andre, who turn out to be a fan of craft cocktails.
+We first heard of the Yellow Pepper #2 from comedian Eric Andre, who turns out to be a fan of craft cocktails.
 This one from mixologist Gabriella Mlynarczyk is an excellent example of her creative use of fresh ingredients, as demonstrated in her book Clean + Dirty Drinking.

 It’s got “yellow” in the name, so naturally it really should be a yellow sweet pepper (AKA bell pepper or capsicum).
 You can juice the peppers by blending them up and straining out the solids, or just crushing chunks of pepper in a measuring glass with a heavy muddler and pouring out the juice.